Estimated Reading Time: 3 minutes

 Everyone knows that bad habits can waste money such as cigarette smoking and gambling, but what about the not-so-obvious bad habits?
 I always looked for ways to save money.
 What coupons can I clip?
 What subscriptions can I cancel?
-Sometimes, it was easier to break a bad habit to save myself hundreds!
-Here is my list of bad habits that was wasting money.
+Sometimes, it was easier to break a bad habit to save me hundreds!
+Here is my list of bad habits that were wasting money.

 Wasting food is wasting money.
 Period!
 I would do my best to meal plan, but life happens and I wouldn’t cook every meal planned for that week.
 Not to mention extra vegetables and fruit I purchase from the store, promising myself to eat healthier, goes forgotten at the bottom of the fridge only to spoil.

 According to a recent study by the Natural Resources Defense Council (NRDC), Americans throw away approximately $165 billion worth of food each year, and for the average American family, that can be up to $2,200 per household… $2,200!
 Imagine what you could do with that extra money.

 Let me tell you a little story about how neglecting quality can waste money.
 I would always buy cheap vacuum cleaners.
 Cheaper the better, I thought I was saving money by getting the cheapest vacuum.
 Unfortunately, I was replacing that $100 vacuum every year.
 I did this for about 4 years.
 I assumed all vacuums were the same so why pay more for a “brand name.”

 Well finally, I was tired of buying vacuums every year.
 I did some research and bought an expensive vacuum ($300) and I have had the same vacuum for 5 years and it is still going strong!
 I have saved myself $200.
 Don’t neglect the quality just to save money because you might be spending more in the end.